 A Falls Service is available at the Day Assessment Unit in South Bristol Community Hospital.
 This service is provided for patients aged over 60 who have fallen and live within the UH Bristol catchment area.
 The service is provided by a multi-disciplinary team with specialist knowledge of falls management and includes a consultant, nurses, occupational therapists and physiotherapists with links to hearing and speech and language therapists if required.
 There is also access to diagnostic tests e.g. x-ray, bloods, ECG, ultrasound.

-A Syncope clinic is also available at the BRI on e-referrals.
+A Syncope clinic is also available at the BRI via eRS.
 This service is for patients with unexplained falls, dizziness and blackouts (including younger syncopal patients).
-Please send a letter of referral to Dr MacMahon, at the BRI.
-Dr MacMahon is also happy to take telephone queries: 0117 3426309.
+Dr MacMahon, who runs this clinic, is also happy to take telephone queries: 0117 3426309.